sut-ai/notes/notebooks/advanced_heuristics/index.md

 <img src="pic/hamilton path.png" alt="hamilton path" width="500" height="300"/>
 </p>

-Hamiltonian path is a tree which every its inner node have exactly one leaf.
-Hence, the problem is converting above graph to a 1-array tree, which covers all nodes of the graph with existing edges and minimum sum of edges' weight.
-Now we ignore being 1-array tree constraint to convert original problem to a more general one.
+Hamiltonian path is a tree which every its inner has have exactly one son.
+Hence, the problem is converting the above graph to a 1-ary tree, which covers all nodes of the graph with existing edges and minimum sum of edges' weight.
+Now we ignore being 1-ary tree constraint to convert original problem to a more general one.
 Accordingly our problem is now a Minimum Spaning Tree problem which is soluable in n<sup>2</sup> time complexity.

 <hr style="border:2px solid gray"> </hr>